 In late June, the U.S. Supreme Court announced it would hear the case of Anthony Elonis, a man with five charges of sexual harassment, who was imprisoned after threatening to kill his wife on Facebook.
 Elonis insists that his Facebook posts were not real threats but protected speech.
 Tara Elonis, his estranged wife—possibly aware that most female murder victims are killed by intimate partners—said that there was nothing unthreatening about her husband’s Facebook posts and that they forced her to take necessary, costly precautions.
 “If I only knew then what I know now,” read one, “I would have smothered your ass with a pillow, dumped your body in the back seat, dropped you off in Toad Creek, and made it look like a rape and murder.”

 “Although threats are traditional categories of excluded speech,” explains First Amendment legal scholar Susan Williams, “there is very little take on actually defining what a true threat is in constitutional terms.”
 This lack of definition is what plagues social media companies seeking scalable solutions for moderating content and keeping users safe.
 Following legal precedent they, too, avoid defining what makes a comment a threat and instead home in on whether or not there’s one specific target.
-However, as Williams explains, “threats can be one of those environmental factors that reduce the autonomy of whole classes of persons.”“What these people are doing is reminding women that, no matter who they are, they are still women.
-They are forever vulnerable.”
+However, as Williams explains, “threats can be one of those environmental factors that reduce the autonomy of whole classes of persons.”

 In a recent high-profile case, intimate photographs of 100 celebrities—all of whom were women—were stolen and shared without consent.
 Google is now facing the possibility of a $100 million lawsuit, brought by over a dozen of the women whose privacy was violated, for refusing to remove the stolen photographs.
 In a letter dated October 1, the women’s attorneys wrote that “Google has exhibited the lowest standards of ethical business conduct, and has acted dishonorably by perpetrating unlawful activity that exemplifies an utter lack of respect for women and privacy.
 Google’s ‘Don’t be evil’ motto is a sham.”